-EPA is soliciting public comments on the issues discussed in this document or any other relevant issues relating to the attainment demonstration for the Philadelphia area.
+EPA is soliciting public comments on the issues discussed in this document and any other relevant issues regarding attainment for the Philadelphia area.
 These comments will be considered before taking final action.
 Interested parties may participate in the Federal rulemaking procedure by submitting written comments to the EPA Regional Office listed in the ADDRESSES this document.
 A more detailed description of the state submittal and EPA's evaluation are included in a Technical Support Document (TSD) prepared in support of this rulemaking action.
-A copy of the TSD is available upon request from the

-EPA Regional Office listed in the ADDRESSES section of this document.
+A copy of the TSD is available upon request from the EPA Regional Office listed in the ADDRESSES section of this document.